20 Sep Invasion of the Fall Armyworms

 The fall armyworm got its name by traveling in small “armies” and eating everything in its path.
 They are either green or a muddy brown with a wide, horizontal black stripe running down each of their sides.
 They are around 1–1.5 inches in length and have a lightly colored upside-down “Y” that marks the head of the worm.
 They are usually found throughout the months of July–October.
 The fall armyworm is a caterpillar that comes from a moth that lays eggs.
 Their eggs can be found in clusters such as those illustrated in the image below.
 Moths don’t lay eggs in the grass, however.
 Their eggs are commonly found on tree bark, the siding of a house, or near flood lights that attract them.
 The eggs don’t usually last throughout the winter as it gets too cold in some states.
 Moths tend to migrate to the southern part of the United States for this reason.
+Moths are usually ash-gray in color with a wingspan of about an inch and a half.
 However, it is very common for a fall armyworm outbreak to occur after rainfall delivered by a tropical system such as a tropical storm or hurricane.
-Armyworms can lay up to 2,000 eggs that hatch in two or three days.
+Armyworm moths can lay up to 2,000 eggs that hatch in two or three days.
 There are usually around four to five generations per year, so it is important to keep this in mind during treatment and prevention.
 They love to eat bermudagrasses and can be found feeding on annual bedding plants, succulents and even crops such as your home grown tomatoes.

 Moth Image Credit: NC State Extension